vergauwenthomas/MetObs_toolkit/docs/gee_authentication.rst

 the toolkit have quite a lot of free credentials, so you do not need to worry about paying for these services.

-1. Create a cloud project: https://console.cloud.google.com/projectcreate?pli=1
+#.
+Create a cloud project: https://console.cloud.google.com/projectcreate?pli=1
-    A. Choose a project name and select No organisation. --> hit create
+   #.
+Choose a project name and select No organisation. --> hit create
-    B. (It can take a few seconds to create your project, in the "Cloud overview" you should see your project appear.)
+   #.
+(It can take a few seconds to create your project, in the "Cloud overview" you should see your project appear.)